 Keyera's operations are subject to common hazards of the natural gas (sweet and sour), NGL and Crude oil handling business.
 Keyera also transports significant volumes of hydrocarbons by rail and truck which may be more prone to accidents and mishaps than pipeline transportation of hydrocarbons.
-The operation of Keyera's assets involves many risks, including the breakdown or failure of equipment, information systems or processes, the performance of equipment at levels below those originally intended (whether due to declining throughput, misuse, unexpected degradation or design, construction or manufacturing defects), failure to maintain an adequate inventory of supplies or spare parts, operator error, labour disputes, disputes with owners of interconnected facilities and carriers, releases of harmful substances into the environment, spills associated with the loading and unloading of harmful substances onto rail cars and trucks, and catastrophic events such as natural disasters, fires, explosions, derailments, fractures, well blowouts, acts of terrorists and saboteurs, and other similar events, many of which are beyond the control of Keyera.
-The occurrence or continuance of any of these events could increase the cost of operating Keyera's facilities and/or reduce its processing or throughput capacity, or result in damages, claims or fines, all of which could adversely affect Keyera's operations and financial performance.
+The operation of Keyera's assets involves many risks, including the breakdown or failure of equipment, information systems or processes, the performance of equipment at levels below those originally intended (whether due to declining throughput, misuse, unexpected degradation or design, construction or manufacturing defects), failure to maintain an adequate inventory of supplies or spare parts, operator error, labour disputes, disputes with owners of interconnected facilities and carriers, releases of harmful substances into the environment, spills associated with the loading and unloading of harmful substances onto rail cars and trucks, and catastrophic events such as natural disasters, fires, explosions, derailments, fractures, well blowouts, acts of terrorists and saboteurs, and other similar events, many of which are beyond the control of Keyera's facilities and/or reduce its processing or throughput capacity, or result in damages, claims or fines, all of which could adversely affect Keyera's operations and financial performance.